Bodies are generally a pain; sometimes they are a pleasure.

 So the bad news is emotions, positive or negative, can trigger overeating.
+If you are working on creating an Overeaters Anonymous food plan, you may have noticed this emotional connection with your eating behaviors.
 The good news is exercise, meditation and social interactions blunt the effect of the emotion molecules that lead to overeating.

 Between the feel-good and feel-bad molecules, we end up at some emotional state performing some behavior.
 Humans have found many ways to alter our emotional/mental state with food and drugs such as nicotine, caffeine or alcohol.
 We also use music, dance, literature and things like movies and mindless TV for this purpose.